Flooding in india

 The insecurity and instability make it difficult for aid workers to reach some of the people in need, and coronavirus is making the situation even worse.

 A lack of resources is further hampering aid efforts across the country’s 13 regions – all of which are hosting displaced people.

 Despite the challenges for humanitarian organisations, we have been working with our partner Help to support the most vulnerable communities.
 We first started working in Burkina Faso in 2020, supporting families with tarpaulins, kitchen sets, water carriers, sleeping mats, high thermal blankets, mosquito nets and solar lights.

-Right now, we’re working again with Help to support more families with tarpaulins, kitchen sets, sleeping mats, blankets, and other essential items, including soap and buckets.
+In 2021, we have been working again with Help to support more families with tarpaulins, kitchen sets, sleeping mats, blankets, and other essential items, including soap and buckets.
 Aid distributions are now complete, but we’re developing another project to support more people.